Mary E. C. Day Smith

 She fulfilled that childhood intention by entering educational missionary work in Tallahassee during the Reconstruction era, when literacy itself represented a form of citizenship and independence.
 These schools were not ordinary institutions.
 They were the first classrooms many formerly enslaved children and adults had ever entered.
 Teachers in these environments carried responsibilities far beyond instruction.
 They helped communities organize churches, reading circles, and civic leadership networks that would sustain Black political life in Florida during its most fragile years.[1]

 Her work in Tallahassee placed her among the generation of women who built the earliest foundations of permanent African American education in Florida after emancipation.
-This phase of her career belonged entirely to the Reconstruction teaching movement and ended before the closing of Freedmen’s Bureau operations, after which her work shifted fully into institutional education in Jacksonville.
-[1]
+This phase of her career belonged to the Reconstruction teaching movement and continued into the institutional public-school structure that followed the closing of Freedmen’s Bureau operations.

 Move to Jacksonville and Entry into the Graded School System